ibm-cloud-docs/account/catalog-add-private.md

 After you validate your software, you're ready to make it available to all users who have access to your private catalog.
 Open the **Actions** menu, and select **Publish to account**.

-## Importing software to your catalog by using the CLI
+## Onboarding software to your catalog by using the CLI
 {: #create-cicd-product}
 {: cli}

 Complete the following steps to add your software by using the CLI.
 You can use this task in a CI/CD process.

+1. Create a private catalog.
+Private catalogs provide a way for you to manage access to products for users in your account.
+For more information, see the [cli documentation](/docs/account?topic=cli-manage-catalogs-plugin#create-catalog) for creating a private catalog.
+    ```bash
+    ibmcloud catalog create --name CATALOG [--catalog-description "DESCRIPTION"]
+    ```
+    {: codeblock}

 1. Add software to your private catalog.
 For more information, see the [cli documentation](/docs/cli?topic=cli-manage-catalogs-plugin#create-offering) for adding software to your private catalog.
     ```bash